+VIII.
 No Contact Directives

+In the context of Title IX or Non-Title IX Sexual Misconduct, No Contact Directives are a supportive measure.
 The Dean of Students or designee may direct a student to have no contact with another individual for a specified period.
-No Contact Directives are issued when, in the judgment of the Dean of Students or designee, there is reason to believe that a directive would be in the best interest of the parties and/or the community for maintaining safety.
-Such situations include, but are not limited to: harassment, threats, physical assault, stalking, domestic violence, dating violence, sexual misconduct, retaliation or other behaviors as indicated in the Code of Student Conduct.
-No Contact Directives will typically be issued as mutual and time-limited, meaning both parties involved are subject to the same restrictions for a specified period of time.
+No Contact Directives are automatically issued in cases of Title IX or other non-Title IX sexual misconduct.
+No Contact Directives will be issued as mutual and time-limited, meaning both parties involved are subject to the same restrictions for a specified period of time.
 No Contact Directives prohibit all forms of communication between designated students; direct or indirect, written, electronic, through a third party, or social media.
 Should a student fail to comply with a No Contact Directive, the student may be subject to disciplinary action for violating the Code of Student Conduct.